AgileVentures/av-static-website/source/blog_articles/2017-09-15-av-ecosystem-review-digging-in-to-multiple-project-repos-blog.html.markdown

 Already up-to-date.
 ```

-that process forced me to look at the waffle board, where I'm seeing that I have the changes to the premium page in the "please check" column and that got approved by the marketing folks yesterday, so I have a chance to get that completed ... and it's done.
+that process forced me to look at the waffle board, where I'm seeing that I have the changes to the Premium page in the "please check" column and that got approved by the marketing folks yesterday, so I have a chance to get that completed ... and it's done.
 I'm glad I did save a copy of the html text in source control as I think I blew away all record of it on the staging server yesterday when I cloned production to staging, phew.
 So that's deployed and the "please check" column is cleared.

 Now I don't have much time for working on the multiple repo feature, but perhaps I can get some kind of interface spike to allow the addition of extra form fields, and I managed to do just that.
-I found the right and bashed around with JavaScript for a bit, and I've not got the next step of the cucumber test passing.
+I found the right place and bashed around with JavaScript for a bit, and I've now got the next step of the cucumber test passing.

 The code is super messy, but I've used [jQuery `insertafter`](http://api.jquery.com/insertafter/) to give me the new form fields when I click an "Add repo" button: